Panama City, Panama: A Mix of History and Modernity

 Final Thoughts

-The upbeat pulse of Panama City is contagious and you'll feel the radiating energy at every turn.
+The upbeat pulse of this captivating capital is contagious and you'll feel the radiating energy at every turn.
 Whatever type of travel you prefer, the authentic atmosphere delivers a relaxing escape.
-Backpackers, couples, and cruise passengers will fall in love with the fusion of old and new in this captivating city!
+Backpackers, couples, and cruise passengers are likely to fall in love with the fusion of old and new!